 This is what you need:

 Oh, and these too:

 Ok.
 Now you’re good to go.
 You’re about to make cheese!
 This is so easy you won’t even believe it.

 First stir some salt into your yogurt.
 You can add other spices you like too.
 This is the basic traditional recipe that can be altered to be sweeter or more flavorful.
 I’m already thinking of different labneh flavors to make…

-Let it sit for at least 18 hours.
-The longer it sits, the firmer it gets ;) .
+Place this whole contraption above ^ into the fridge and let it sit for at least 18 hours.
+The longer it sits, the firmer it gets 😉 .
 I took mine out after one day.

 Stir the labneh and get it all swirly.